 Arlington National Cemetery shows high cost of freedom

-Though I’ve had the privilege of touring Arlington National Cemetery on several occasions, I still feel the somberness of these hallowed grounds when I walk through the towering iron gates.
+Though I’ve had the privilege of touring Arlington National Cemetery on several occasions, I still feel the somberness of those hallowed grounds when I walk through the towering iron gates.

 As far as the eye can see, rows and rows of small headstones stand, as if at attention, across the landscape of rolling hills.
-Every American should have the opportunity to see this 1100-acre national shrine to those who served and died for the cause of freedom.
-It’s located in Virginia across the Potomac River from Washington, D.C.
+I encourage every American to look for an opportunity to see this 1100-acre national shrine to those who served and died for the cause of freedom.
+It’s located in Virginia, across the Potomac River from Washington, D.C.

-More than 260,000 men and women are buried at Arlington – some famous like Presidents John F. Kennedy and William Howard Taft, five-star generals such as Omar Bradley, and countless other soldiers, thousands of them anonymous.
+More than 260,000 men and women are buried at Arlington – some famous like Presidents John F. Kennedy and William Howard Taft, five-star generals such as Omar Bradley, and countless other soldiers, almost five thousand anonymous.